esamattis/immer-reducer/README.md

 }
 ```

-Without losing the type-safety!
+**Without losing the type-safety!**

+## Usage

-Generate Action Creators and the actual reducer function for Redux
+Generate Action Creators and the actual reducer function for Redux from the class with

 ```ts
 import {createActionCreators, createReducerFunction} from "immer-reducer";